butteredcorn/Express-Documentation/docs/routes/sentry.md

 You will need to sign up with sentry.io first, before proceeding with the following tutorial, and you can do that [here](https://sentry.io/signup/).

-## Installing Sentry For Express.js
+## Section 1: Installing Sentry For Express.js

 As you can guess by now, move to your root directory and npm install Sentry for Node.js with the following command: